 To demonstrate our commitment to transparency and accountability, our Group has established an ESG committee, which has clear terms of reference that set out the powers delegated to it by the Board.
 We highly value the opinions of each stakeholder and treat them as the cornerstone for the development of the Group.
-During the reporting period, the ESG committee mainly consisted of executive directors, general manager and financial controller.
+During the Reporting Period, the ESG committee mainly consisted of executive directors, general manager and chief financial officer.

 The ESG committee is primarily responsible for reviewing and supervising the ESG process, and risk management of the Group's different ESG issues are reviewed by the ESG committee at the meetings held annually.
-During the reporting period, the ESG committee and the management reviewed the ESG governance and different ESG issues.
+During the Reporting Period, the ESG committee and the management reviewed the ESG governance and different ESG issues.